Trxgically/SpawnsCore/README.md

 # SpawnsCore
 ![alt text](https://raw.githubusercontent.com/Flucid/SpawnsCore/master/icon.png)

+# Why use SpawnsCore?
 SpawnsCore, set a spawn in a variety of commands!
 Simple.
+SpawnsCore has a highly customizable configuration file with more to come.
+SpawnsCore has the ability to set multiple spawnpoints, simple and fast!

 # Commands :
 * Set a spawn